Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 I'm going to delete that one from the hat.

-So, um, so what are the big rewards you can get by supporting us on the Sydney Shahnberg
+So one of the big rewards you can get by supporting us on the Sydney

-level is the fact, quote, or question section of the show.
+Shineberg level is the fact quote or question section of the show.

 He's got hit in the face with a bit of cabbage.